ansys/pydynamicreporting/doc/source/userguide/index.rst

 `Query Expressions <https://nexusdemo.ensight.com/docs/html/Nexus.html?QueryExpressions.html>`_
 in the documentation for Ansys Dynamic Reporting.

-To get a list of the existing report templates in the database, you can use the :func:`get_list_reports<ansys.dynamicreporting.core.Service.get_list_reports>`
+To get a list of the existing report templates in the database, use the :func:`get_list_reports<ansys.dynamicreporting.core.Service.get_list_reports>`
 method:

 .. code:: python